 Controlling blood sugar levels can reduce the long-term complications of diabetes.
 Our diabetes program specializes in helping you control your blood sugar levels over the long term.

-The caring, experienced staff of physicians, certified diabetes educators, nurses and dieticians with Olathe Health System will help you learn to control your diabetes by eating healthy, exercising and taking your medicines the right way.
+The caring, experienced staff of physicians, certified diabetes educators, nurses and dieticians with Olathe Health will help you learn to control your diabetes by eating healthy, exercising and taking your medicines the right way.
 We provide education and support through our outpatient services, and if you ever need to be in the hospital, through our inpatient services.

 Click here for information about our diabetes education programs.